INFINITE-TECHNOLOGY/PIGEON/README.md

 # Pigeon

+**HTTP Message Broker.**

 > Post pigeons have been (and sometimes still are) extensively used for quick delivery of paper-based messages (such as text, drawings, maps) - thus the project name.

-**Pigeon app is an HTTP Message Broker.**

 It is capable to:
 1) Enqueue a textual message from external source